-Admittedly the petitioner was appointed as the Medical Representative on 18.05.1992 in the OP company and he was the permanent worker under the OP company as the Sales Promotion Employee of the OP company.
+Admittedly the petitioner was appointed as the Medical Representative on 23.06.2004 in the OP company and he was the permanent worker under the OP company as the Sales Promotion Employee of the OP company.

-Regarding jurisdiction of this Tribunal to dispose of this case - record shows that earlier one preliminary issue was framed as "has this Tribunal any jurisdiction to try this case?" according to the prayer of the OP company and after hearing both sides that preliminary issue was heard and on 26.12.2023 this Tribunal held that this Tribunal has jurisdiction to dispose of this case and then this order has not been challenged by the OP company before any higher forum.
+Regarding jurisdiction of this Tribunal to dispose of this case - record shows that earlier according to the prayer of the OP company, hearing was made regarding maintainability of this case on the point of jurisdiction of this Tribunal to try this case and after hearing both sides on 25.01.2024 this Tribunal held that this Tribunal has jurisdiction to dispose of this case and then this order has not been challenged by the OP company before any higher forum.
 Accordingly at present the OP company is estopped from making any dispute in respect of jurisdiction of this Tribunal to try this case.